Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 myColors->RemoveColor(ColLabel);
 ~~~~~

-@subsection occt_xde_2_7 Geometric Dimensions & Tolerances (GD&T)
+@subsection occt_xde_2_7 Geometric Dimensions & Tolerances (GD\&T)

-XDE can read and write GD&T assigned to shapes or their subparts (down to the level of faces and edges) to and from STEP formats.
+XDE can read and write GD\&T assigned to shapes or their subparts (down to the level of faces and edges) to and from STEP formats.

-In an XDE document, GD&T are managed by the class *XCAFDoc_DimTolTool*.
+In an XDE document, GD\&T are managed by the class *XCAFDoc_DimTolTool*.
 It works basing on the same principles as ShapeTool works with Shapes.
 This tool can be provided on the Main Label or on any sub-label.
-The GD&T entities themselves are defined as the following sub-classes of *TDF_Attribute*:
+The GD\&T entities themselves are defined as the following sub-classes of *TDF_Attribute*:
   * *XCAFDoc_Dimension* - for dimensions;
   * *XCAFDoc_GeomTolerance* - for geometric tolerances;
   * *XCAFDoc_Datum* - for geometric tolerance Datums.
-A GD&T type is identified by the attributes listed above, i.e. *XCAFDoc_DimTolTool* methods working with particular entity types check
+A GD\&T type is identified by the attributes listed above, i.e. *XCAFDoc_DimTolTool* methods working with particular entity types check
 for presence of the corresponding attributes in passed labels.
 One can use methods of *XCAFDoc_DimTolTool* beginning with 'Is' for this purpose.

-GD&T entities are stored in a child of the starting document label 0.1.4.
+GD\&T entities are stored in a child of the starting document label 0.1.4.
-Each GD&T entity then corresponds to the dedicated label, the property itself is one of access classes:
+Each GD\&T entity then corresponds to the dedicated label, the property itself is one of access classes:
   * *XCAFDimTolObject_DimensionObject* - for dimensions;
   * *XCAFDimTolObject_GeomToleranceObject* - for geometric tolerances;
   * *XCAFDimTolObject_DatumObject* - for geometric tolerance Datums.

-GD&Ts and Shapes are related to by Graph Nodes.
+GD\&Ts and Shapes are related to by Graph Nodes.

 These definitions are common to various exchange formats, at least for STEP.

 @subsubsection occt_xde_2_7_1 Initialization
-To query, edit, or initialize a Document to handle GD&Ts of XCAF, use:
+To query, edit, or initialize a Document to handle GD\&Ts of XCAF, use:
 ~~~~~
 Handle(XCAFDoc_DimTolTool) myDimTolTool =
 XCAFDoc_DocumentTool::DimTolTool(Doc->Main());
 ~~~~~
 This call can be used at any time.
 When it is used for the first time, a relevant structure is added to the document.
-This definition is used for all later GD&T calls and is not repeated for them.
+This definition is used for all later GD\&T calls and is not repeated for them.

-@subsubsection occt_xde_2_7_2 Adding a GD&T
+@subsubsection occt_xde_2_7_2 Adding a GD\&T
-*XCAFDoc_DimTolTool* provides methods to create GD&T 'empty' entities:
+*XCAFDoc_DimTolTool* provides methods to create GD\&T 'empty' entities:
   * *AddDimension* - for a new dimension;
   * *AddGeomTolerance* - for a new geometric tolerance;
   * *AddDatum* - for a new geometric tolerance datum.

-All methods create a sub-label for the corresponding GD&T entity of the tool master label and attach an attribute specific for the
+All methods create a sub-label for the corresponding GD\&T entity of the tool master label and attach an attribute specific for the
 created entity.

 Here is an example of adding a new dimension: